narrowlink/homepage/docs/agent.md

 ---

 # Agent

-The agent is an application that runs on your target devices, providing remote access capabilities.
-Its main responsibilities include forwarding requests to the gateway and receiving responses from it.
-The agent also handles the encryption and decryption of both incoming requests and outgoing responses.
+The agent component acts as a proxy, representing the client by forwarding packets to and from targeted hosts within the local network.
+Its role is pivotal in ensuring accurate packet forwarding between the client and the designated hosts.

+Agents can be installed on a variety of devices, including routers, mobile devices, personal computers, or cloud-based virtual machines, depending on the specific use case.

-Currently, the agent supports websockets over HTTP and HTTPS protocols as the transport layer, ensuring secure and efficient communication.
-Additionally, it offers a convenient feature where it can be configured to publish a webserver directly to the gateway, eliminating the need for client intervention.
-When a request for the published domain name is received by the gateway, it is forwarded to the agent, which then forwards it to the webserver for processing.
+Currently, the agent supports websockets via both HTTP and HTTPS protocols as the underlying transport layer, ensuring secure and efficient communication.
+Additionally, it offers a convenient capability: the ability to configure it for direct publication of a web server to the gateway.
+This eliminates the need for client intervention.
+When a request for the published domain name reaches the gateway, it is redirected to the agent, which then forwards it to the web server for processing.

-To further enhance security, the agent provides the option for end-to-end encryption of requests and responses, adding an extra layer of protection for sensitive data during transmission.
-This feature is optional, allowing users to tailor the level of security based on their specific requirements.
+To enhance security measures, the agent provides an option for end-to-end encryption of requests and responses.
+This introduces an additional layer of safeguarding for sensitive data during transmission.
+Importantly, this feature remains optional, granting users the flexibility to adjust the security level according to their specific requirements.

 :::caution
-Agents must have a unique name for each user; otherwise, if a new agent connects with the same name again, the old agent will be disconnected.
+Agents must have a unique name for each user.
+Otherwise, if a new agent connects with the same name, the old agent will be disconnected.
 :::

-## Sample Configuration
+## Configuration

+At minimum, the agent needs to be configured with the address of the gateway and a token.
+The token can be generated using the [Token Generator](/docs/token-generator) component.
+Additionally, the agent can be configured to publish a web server to the gateway; the publish token is a configuration element that the gateway uses to determine which domain should be published and mapped to which agent and host.
+Using the `key` is optional, and it is employed for end-to-end encryption.

 ```yaml
 gateway: gateway.domain.example:443 # address of the gateway